ntauth/28th-summer-school-hpc/README.md

-# Hands-on for Summer School 2019 - Rome edition
+# 28-th Summer School on Parallel Computing - Rome edition 2019 (1-12 July)

+## Hands-on for Summer School

 To get the files open a terminal and clone the repository: